redteam-project/sckg/README.md

 EOF
 ```

+### Loading from a dump

+The fastest way to get up and running is to load from one of the included database dumps.
+Use the `neo4j-admin` command to load a dump from the [data/dumps](data/dumps) directory.

+Refer to the `neo4j-admin load` [example](https://neo4j.com/docs/operations-manual/current/tools/dump-load/) in the Neo4j docs.

-### Building the graph
+### Building the graph from scratch

-This project requires Python 3.

-To build the graph, ensure your Neo4j database is running, install the dependencies, then call `build.py`.
+To build your own graph from scratch, ensure your Neo4j database is running, install the dependencies, then call `build.py`.

+Note that this project requires Python 3.

 ```bash
 virtualenv venv